GeorgicalDominator/hardhat-flashloan-arbitrage-bot/README.md

-solidity Flashloan Arbitrage bot
+solidity Flashloan Arbitrage bot.
 AAVE for borrowing
-uniswap, sushiswap for swaps
+uniswap, sushiswap for swaps.
+See contracts folder for contract